A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Computational Results

-\subsection{Experimental Results}
+\subsection{Experimental results}

-For all experiments, we utilize an Intel(R) Core(TM) i7-4770 CPU @ 3.40GHz (8 CPUs) and 8GB RAM.
-All models and algorithms are implemented with Python, in which mathematical models are solved by Gurobi 7.0.0.
+We now present the experimental results.
+For the numerical experiments, we utilize Intel(R) Core(TM) i7-8700 CPU @ 3.40GHz (8 CPUs) and 32GB RAM.
+All models and algorithms are implemented with Python, in which mathematical models are solved using Gurobi 9.0.0.
 For the construction of the linear model in $\mathcal{FS}(k)$, we employ the Python package \emph{statsmodels} \cite{seabold2010statsmodels}.

-In every experiment, all of the solutions from every comparative model do not demonstrate linearity between their residuals and fitted values, so the corresponding results are not provided.
+In every experiment, none of the solutions from the comparative models demonstrate linearity between their residuals and fitted values, so the corresponding results are not provided.